 We recommend that you nominate your family members as the beneficiary, as it will be ideal to decide on the benefit received.
 Whether to pay the mortgage, spend it on other expenses, or save it for further use, they can choose better.

-When does the policy not have a beneficiary?
+What happens when the policy does not have a beneficiary?

 If the policyholder leaves a will, then the insurance company follows the Indian Succession Act, 1925.
 The assured claim is allocated according to the terms of the will after the court issues the succession certificate.
 The court's decision pays the claim amount.

-In case of unnatural death, a copy of Police FIR and post-mortem report
+- In case of unnatural death, a copy of the Police FIR and the post-mortem report

-In case the policyholder died due to illness, the hospital records are needed
+- In case the policyholder died due to illness, hospital records are needed

-In case of early death, cremation certificate and employer certificate are needed
+- In case of early death, a cremation certificate and employer certificate are needed

 If no nominee is appointed, the claimant must attach proof stating that he is legally entitled to make a claim.
 In case there are multiple nominees, then the claim amount is divided between all of them according to the percentage decided by the policyholder.